 In many paintings and sculptures, Selene is traditionally depicted with the crescent moon in her vicinity.
 This is at times accompanied by stars to depict the night sky, but the crescent moon was perhaps the most recognizable of Selene’s symbols.
-In many cases it rested on her brow or jutted out on either side of her head like a crown or horns.
+In many cases, it rested on her brow or jutted out on either side of her head like a crown or horns.
 A variation of this symbol was the nimbus, which surrounded her head, depicting the celestial light she bestowed on the world.

 Selene’s Moon Chariot

 The most important of Selene’s symbols was her moon chariot.
-As the embodiment of the moon, Selene and the movement of her chariot across the night sky was important for the Greeks to measure time.
+As the embodiment of the moon, Selene and the movement of her chariot across the night sky were important for the Greeks to measure time.
 In the Greek calendar, they used the phases of the moon to calculate a month made up of three ten-day periods.

-The first depictions of Selene’s moon chariot goes back to the early 5th century BCE.
+The first depictions of Selene’s moon chariot go back to the early 5th century BCE.
 Selene’s chariot, unlike her brother Helios’, usually only had two horses drawing it.
 Sometimes these were winged horses, although some later accounts had the chariot drawn by bulls.
-Different sources vary as to whether the chariot was golden or silver, but a silver chariot would seem to fit better with the goddess of the moon
+Different sources vary as to whether the chariot was golden or silver, but a silver chariot would seem to fit better with the goddess of the moon.

-Greek Myths featuring the Moon Goddess Selene
+Greek Myths Featuring the Moon Goddess Selene

 There are a number of stories about the moon goddess Selene in Greek mythology, in association with the other Greek gods, especially Zeus.
 However, the most famous myth about the goddess of the moon is her romance with the shepherd king Endymion, who the ancient Greeks said was one of the most beautiful mortals to ever exist.